osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 # Overview

-In this tutorial, we'll describe how to interact with the simulated Robotiq hand, as well as how to read its state and visualize it in rviz.
+In this tutorial, we'll describe how to interact with the simulated RobotiQ hand, as well as how to read its state and visualize it in rviz.

 # Setup